-Header photo taken from Back to the Oldskool/Jurian van der Hart
+Headline photo is from Back to the Oldskool/Jurian van der Hart

-Old school trucks are more popular than ever before.
-Every year, more truck festivals are organized where (mostly) older truck models are on display.
-When asked, many drivers will admit that they are more attracted to the older models than the newest ones.
+Old-school trucks are more popular than ever.
+Every year, more and more truck festivals are held, where (mostly) older truck models are put on display.
+When asked, many drivers admit that they are more attracted by the older models than the newer ones.
 But are older trucks still profitable?
-To find out, we lay out a few things in this blog article.
+To find out, we offer a few pointers in this blog post.

 What driver hasn’t dreamed of one day driving a big Scania V8 or a Volvo FH16?
 Every brand has its flagship models.
 How about a 680hp MAN V8 or a DAF with a 530hp Cummins engine?
-For most salaried drivers, these flagship models were an unattainable Utopia, and often remained a childhood dream.
-A few people did get such a beautiful top model from their employer, but this often meant that they had to spend many weekends away from home.
+For most salaried drivers, these flagship models are an unattainable utopia and often remain a childhood dream.
+A few did get such a model from their employer, but this often meant spending many weekends away from home.

-Drivers who choose to continue as entrepreneurs have the choice of the brand and type of truck they use on a daily basis.
-With this group of drivers (also called self-employed) you often see them realize their childhood dream.
+Drivers who choose to remain contractors have the choice of the make and type of truck they use on a daily basis.
+With this group of drivers (also known as self-employed), you often see them fulfilling their childhood dream.
 Entrepreneurship can involve more risks, but the number of drivers who work as self-employed drivers is growing all the time.
 The main reason given is the increased freedom.

 New or used?